0xdeafdead/designli-assessment/README.md

 All cases should return the same JSON named 'ses-sns-event.json' that's also included in this repository.

-## Testing

-You can use the following JSON file for testing the third scenario:
+You can use the following JSON file for testing the second and third scenario:
 [ses-sns-event.json](https://0xdeafdead.github.io/designli-assessment/ses-sns-event.json).

 ## License